joeeoj/recipes/recipes/beef-and-broccoli-bowl.md

 _start with about 15 minutes left on the sous vide_

 1. Put rice in rice cooker
-2. Make sauce with soy sauce, ginger, beef stock, cornstarch, and sugar.
-Set aside.
+2. Make sauce and set aside but don't add the cornstarch yet
 3. Heat large nonstick skillet over medium heat and add olive oil.
 After hot cook garlic for 1-2 minutes.
 4. If not using sous vide, increase to med-high and add steak.
 Cook for 3-4 minutes
 5. Reduce to medium.
-Pour in sauce and stir to avoid clumping.
+Add cornstarch to sauce and add to skilled and stir to avoid clumping.
 Then add broccoli.
-6. Cook and stir for 2 minutes, remove from heat, cover, and allow residual heat to cook for 4 more minutes. (mix in cut steak if sous vide used)
+6. Cook and stir for 2 minutes, remove from heat, cover, and allow residual heat to cook for 4 more minutes. (mix in cut steak now if sous vide used)
 7. Garnish with lime wedges and chopped green onions

 ## notes